opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 #### New parameters

 - `flex` Add configuration for flex services (sandbox feature).
 Since v2.1
-- `configVersion` Optional parameter witch can be used to version the build config file.
+- `configVersion` Optional parameter which can be used to version the build config file.
 Since v2.1
 - `streetRoutingTimeout` Maximum time limit for street route queries.
 Replace the old `timeout`.
 Since v2.0
-- `transit` Transit tuning parameters, configure the raptor router.
-A set of parameters to tune the Raptor transit router.
+- `transit` A set of parameters to tune the Raptor transit router.
 Since v2.0, changed in v2.1
 - `itineraryFilters` Configure itinerary filters that may modify itineraries, sort them, and filter away less preferable results.
 Since v2.0, changed in v2.1
 - `transferOptimization` Configure the new transfer optimization feature.
 Since 2.1